ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 Provisions have been made in the USB component to give the user the option to
 \ref Overriding_Descriptors "override the USB descriptors" if necessary.
-This can be the case when the device class needs to be changed at runtime or other reports need to be created.
+This can be the case when the device class needs to be changed at run-time or other reports need to be created.

 ### Device Descriptor {#USB_Device_Descriptor}